jay7n/jay7n.github.io/source/_drafts/POST-request-method-2.md

 name=Jayson&age=37&male=true&skills=frontend%2Cjavascript%2Cgraphics%2C...
 ```

-You may noticed there are some strange characters in this string, such like '%2C'.
+You may notice there are some strange characters in this string, such like '%2C'.
 They're referred to as [Percent encoding](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding) and it's just because of their existence the name of this way is being called *'...-urlencoded'*.
+In essence that's a safer approach to transfer data via internet to avoid some special non-alphanumeric characters to be treated as having some special meanings in some intermediate steps.
+There's a list in the above link where you can find all special characters and what each of them is encoded into.
+Typically one such a char is turned into a '%' followed by its hexadecimal representation in the ASCII table.

+While pros of this approach are prominent, it also brings the cons: for those special characters

 ### multipart/form-data